arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 where `_` is used to signify that that particular value won't be used;

-If the Magic Closure receives `first` or `second`, all it has to do is to invoke them and return back the result.
-The Magic Closure is then:
+If the Magic Closure receives `first` or `second`, all it has to do is to invoke them passing them the 2 integers, and return back the result.
+The Magic Closure implementation is then:

 {% highlight csharp %}
 int MagicClosure(Func<int, int, int> f) => f(a, b);